 He tended to turn his head toward the left, and when testing his knowledge of where is feet are (called “postural reactions” or “CP’s”), he does not respond on the right side of his body.

 Based on Charlie’s examination, a problem affecting the left front part of the brain (cerebral cortex) was suspect.
-An MRI was performed.
+Magnetic resonance imaging (MRI) was performed.
 The image on the left is of Charlie’s head in profile.
 The nose is toward the left and the top of the head is toward the top of the picture.
 The image on the right is made 90 degrees to the other image, as if Charlie’s nose was coming out of the computer screen.
 The right side of the picture is the left side of Charlie’s head.
 The brain is in the middle of the picture.
 The bright areas within the brain (arrows) represent inflammation, also called encephalitis.

 Encephalitis in dogs is typically autoimmune.
 It typically NOT due to an infection, is not something that is contagious and is not something that people can get from their dog.
 Treatment is immune suppression with medications.
 We are happy to report that Charlie made a full recovery and is doing well.

 Here are the important “Take Home” points from Charlie: